veryCrunchy/TwitchPlays/README.md

 - create a file named `.env` and copy/paste the contents from `.env.example` into it
 - modify accordingly

-### Executing program
+### Executing script

-- Open a terminal in the folder of this program
+- Open a terminal in the folder of this script
 - Run the following command

 ```